-We must always remember that the future is not somewhere we are going it is something that each of us creates every day.7 an ecological vision for Catholic schools
+We must always remember that the future is not somewhere we are going it is something that each of us creates every day.

 As a people of faith we are today called to celebrate the splendour of God's creation, to be good stewards of Mother Earth and to safeguard the integrity of all creation.